Does Weed Kill Brain Cells? Separating Facts from Myths

 Historical Perspectives on Cannabis and Brain Health

-The first studies on cannabis appeared in the mid‑1800s when scientists aimed to grasp plant compounds.
-Early experiments lacked control groups and clear methods.
-Researchers mixed cannabis extracts with alcohol and claimed they saw neuron loss in animal brains.
+The first studies on cannabis appeared in the mid‑1800s, but early experiments lacked control groups and clear methods, leading to claims of neuron loss in animal brains.
 People took those claims at face value and linked cannabis to permanent brain damage.
 As a result, that fear shaped drug policy and public opinion for decades.

 Evolution of Scientific Methods